Fano foliations with small algebraic ranks: Introduction

 \subsection{Acknowledgements}

 I am grateful to St{\'e}phane Druel and Andreas H{\"o}ring for their helpful comments.
-This work is supported by the National Key Research and Development Program of China (No. 2021YFA1002300) and the NSFC grants (No. 11688101 and No. 12001521).
+This work is supported by the National Key Research and Development Program of China (No. 2021YFA1002300), the NSFC grants (No. 12001521 and No. 12288201) and the CAS Project for Young Scientists in Basic Research (No. YSBR-033).
+I would like to thank the anonymous referee for his/her very detailed report which helps me to correct numerous inaccuracies and also to improve the exposition of the paper.